 "McLennan has first responders, a Campus Emergency Response Team, Building Preparedness Coordinators, and an Emergency Operations Team.
-The Director of Public Safety/Chief of Police will determine whether notification should be given to any one or all of the aforementioned personnel before the notification of the campus community.
+The Director of Emergency/Risk Management will determine whether notification should be given to any one or all of the aforementioned personnel before the notification of the campus community.
 Fire alarms will sound in the case of a fire emergency to alert the campus community to evacuate.
-The Director of Public Safety/Chief of Police and the President (or designee) will determine what information to provide in notifications.
-The Director of Marketing & Communications (or designee) will send a McLennan MyAlert with: (a) an all student and employee email, (b) notification to local media outlets, and (c) an audio message via Informacast (a phone intercom messaging system), as time permits."
+The Director of Emergency/Risk Management and the President (or designee) will determine what information to provide in notifications.
+The Director of Emergency/Risk Management (or designee) will send a McLennan MyAlert with: (a) an all student and employee email, (b) notification to local media outlets, and (c) an audio message to selected phones via Informacast (a phone intercom messaging system), as time permits."